‘We cannot allow Fenrir to roam free any longer,’ Odin told the other gods.

 The gods looked around.

 Fenrir stampeded through the mountain ranges.
-The dread wolf kicked aside boulders as if they were beach balls.
 His paws pounded the earth like drums of war.
+He kicked aside boulders as if they were beach balls.

 Loki whistled again.